hot/speak-fluently/README.md

 # Speak-fluently

 ## What's speak-fluently
-This is a script, mainly aimed to help people to `speak` foreign languages fluently .
+It is a [TamperMonkey](https://www.tampermonkey.net/) script, mainly aimed to help people to `speak` foreign languages fluently .

 ## How to
 By provide a simple function to help user pratice.